SidharthBhatt/lora/README.md

+Intro:
 Ever gone camping and wondered what animals were around you?
 Limited cell service, SD cards are too time intensive, and wifi's range is too limited.
 Introducing a custom trail camera featuring a lora rasberry pi hat PCB and worlds first open source lora video streaming protocol written in python.
 I literally wrote the code so an image can be converted into bytes, turned into radio frequencies, and subsequently decoded up to 2 miles away.
-Images take less than a minute to be sent and can be sorted  to see if they contain wildlife with an image variation script I wrote.
+Images take less than a minute to be sent and can be sorted with a modified version of PyTorch Wildlife.

+Motivation:
+Really wanted to do a big project (after doing many small ones) and this one was accessible, interesting, and made the world a better place.

 Challenges:
 - didn't know what a pcb was -> learned how to use easyeda
 - first pcb had the wrong ipex connector -> bought new ipex connector